The NCTE Transcripts: A Dataset of Elementary Math Classroom Transcripts: Computational Analysis

 \paragraph{Value added scores as dependent variables.} Each teacher is linked to one value added score per year given that these are based on end-of-the-year standardized test scores.
 Therefore, we mean-aggregate lesson-level data obtained above to the teacher-year level when conducting regressions with value-added scores.

-\paragraph{Covariates.} We include several covariates for teacher and classroom demographic.
+\paragraph{Covariates.} We include several covariates for teacher and classroom demographics.
 We include binary indicators for teacher gender and race/ethnicity and a numerical variable for years of experience.
-We include variables related to classroom composition in terms of student gender, race, free or reduced lunch status, special education status and limited English proficiency status.
-Table~\ref{tab:teacher_student_stats} includes a list of variables representing each of these categories.
+We include variables related to classroom composition in terms of student gender, race, free or reduced lunch status, special education status and limited English proficiency status -- see Table~\ref{tab:teacher_student_stats} for a list of variables.